onflow/flow-interaction-template-service/README.md

 ## Architecture

+### Simplified Structure
+The codebase has been simplified from a complex monorepo to a straightforward single-package structure for better readability and maintainability:

+- **Single package.json** - No more monorepo complexity
+- **Flat source structure** - All code in `/src` directory
+- **Direct deployment** - Simple Vercel deployment without nested builds
+- **Clean dependencies** - Only packages actually used by the service

 ### In-Memory Storage System
 The service uses a high-performance in-memory storage system that:
 - **Loads templates at startup** from the `./templates` directory